Aconcagua Gear List

 Waterproof Jacket

-A non-insulated, waterproof hard-shell jacket with a helmet-compatible hood.
-We recommend Gore-Tex Pro Shell or a similar eVent fabric since they offer more durability and weather protection.
+A non-insulated, waterproof, hard-shell jacket with a helmet-compatible hood.
+We recommend Gore-Tex Pro Shell or a similar event fabric since they offer more durability and weather protection.
 It must fit comfortably over your base layer, mid-layer, soft-shell, and lightweight insulated Layer.
 A hard-shell jacket made of Gore-Tex or similar material protects against rain, snow, and wind.

 Parka